ligato/docs/docs/plugins/vpp-plugins.md

 Items to keep in mind when deploying flowprobe functionality on an interface:

-- flowprobe `cannot` be configured for any interface if flowprobe parameters were not set.
+- You can't configure flowprobe for an interface if you did not set up flowprobe parameters.
+<br></br>
-- flowprobe parameters `cannot` be changed if the flowprobe Feature was enabled for at least one interface.
+- You can't change flowprobe parameters if you already configured flowprobe on at least one interface.

 ---